Generic Name: antihemophilic factor (human) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 - LAB TESTS, including factor VIII levels, may be performed to monitor your progress or to check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Hemofil M during pregnancy.
-If you are or will be breast-feeding while you are using Hemofil M, check with your doctor or pharmacist to discuss the risks to your baby.
+- PREGNANCY and BREAST-FEEDING: It is not known if Hemofil M can cause harm to the fetus.
+If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Hemofil M while you are pregnant.
+It is not known if Hemofil M is found in breast milk.
+If you are or will be breast-feeding while you use Hemofil M, check with your doctor.
+Discuss any possible risks to your baby.

 Possible side effects of Hemofil M: